 Interferons may not be safe for certain groups of people.

 Pregnant and breastfeeding women.
 Interferons can harm an unborn baby.
 It's important that you don't get pregnant while taking this drug and for at least 6 months after you finish treatment.
 Your doctor may recommend that you have a pregnancy test before you go on interferons and use protection -- like condoms -- for as long as you take it.
 Interferon can get into your breast milk, so don’t breastfeed while you take it.

 Men who are trying to get their partner pregnant.
 These drugs can cause birth defects if the father is taking it when his partner gets pregnant.
 You shouldn't father a child for at least 6 months after you finish treatment.

 What else should you think about?

 Interferons can sometimes affect how other medicines work.
 Tell your doctor about all the other drugs you take -- including vitamins, supplements, and drugs you bought over-the-counter without a prescription -- before starting on this treatment.

-Talk with your doctor about how long you should wait before getting any live vaccines until at least 6 months after you stop taking interferons.
-Vaccines like for chickenpox and for measles, mumps, and rubella (MMR) have live but weakened forms of those illnesses.
-Interferons affect your immune system, and they can raise your chances of getting sick with the disease these vaccines are supposed to prevent.
+Talk with your doctor about how long you should wait before getting any live vaccines such as those for the chickenpox or measles, mumps and rubella (MMR).
+These have live but weakened forms of the disease.
+Since interferon affects your immune system, it can raise your risk of getting sick with the diseases that these vaccines are supposed to prevent.